-Last Mile Delivery is part of the supply chain management (SCM) solutions that have been gathering more traction in recent years due to the increased demand to get the right materials in the right place and at the right time.
+Last mile delivery is an important component of supply chain management (SCM) that has been gathering more traction in recent years due to the increased demand for getting the right materials to the right places and at the right times.

 Table of Contents